Here’s what you’ll learn from Unilever’s strategy study:

 Being resourceful is the new corporate approach of Unilever, which accounts for a number of organizational changes to prepare for the future, including:

-- Tapping the open talent economy to boost workforce whenever needed
+- Tapping the open talent economy to boost the workforce whenever needed

 - Harnessing the power of digital to drive business growth